masedo/IOT-dashboard/readme.md

 # IOT dashboard for EM500-CO2 sensor data

-This is a demo project to present the latest and historical sensor data of the EM500-CO2 sensor data from a Lora server.
+This is a demo project that presents the latest and historical sensor data from the EM500-CO2 sensor through a LoRa server.

-There are 3 components, the frontend, the backend API (used by the frontend) and the database (to manage user authentication).
+The project comprises three components: the frontend, the backend API (utilized by the frontend), and the database (to manage user authentication).

 ## Frontend

-The frontend application is located under "sensorwebapp".
+The frontend application is located in the "sensorwebapp" directory.

-- Tech stack:
+* Tech stack:
-  - Typescript
+  * TypeScript
-  - React
+  * React
-  - Remix.run
+  * Remix.run
-  - Tailwindcss
+  * Tailwind CSS

-Component to handle browser request.
-Authentication and data fetching is handled by the backend API.
+This component handles browser requests.
+Authentication and data fetching are managed by the backend API.

 Page endpoints: